fbpx

 Thoracotomy

-This is a traditional biopsy of the chest cavity, which is useful for diagnosing pleural mesothelioma.
-Surgeons can also get a firsthand look at the disease.
+This is an open surgical procedure where a biopsy of the chest cavity can be obtained.
+This is useful for diagnosing pleural mesothelioma.
+Surgeons can also get a firsthand look at the extent of the disease.

-Thoracotomy – This is a traditional biopsy of the chest cavity, which is useful for diagnosing pleural mesothelioma.
-Surgeons can also get a firsthand look at the disease.
+Thoracotomy – This is an open surgical procedure where a biopsy of the chest cavity can be obtained.
+This is useful for diagnosing pleural mesothelioma.
+Surgeons can also get a firsthand look at the extent of the disease.

 thoracoscopy icon